warscovich/editors_config/install_list.md

 * fzf fuzzy search for directory
 * fasd is a must: Helps you to jump everywhere
 * fd is a replace for search is also very useful
+* sshfs is an application to mount folders for a server.
+Very very convenient.

 ### TMUX